ranidspace/show-poll-results/README.md

 The script works with and is fully tested with Violentmonkey, but should work with most others userscript engines.
 - Install any one of the script injector extensions listed above.
 - Click on [pollviewer.user.js](https://github.com/ranidspace/show-poll-results/raw/main/pollviewer.user.js) to install or update.
-- NOTE: if you are updating from a version that ends in "b" (the no-flags version), the script will be installed separately instead of overwriting the existing script because they have different `@name` properties.
+- NOTE: if you are updating from a version that ends in "b" (the no-details version), the script will be installed separately instead of overwriting the existing script because they have different `@name` properties.
 You should disable or delete the old version of the script, as having both enabled will cause unintended behaviour.